 Law Change Makes It Hard to Receive Compensation for Solar Developers

 The solar energy capacity addition has grown over 23 times in the country since 2014, a meteoric rise that tends to cover the regulatory uncertainty prevailing in the sector.
-Despite a system that prevents developers from obtaining reimbursements/compensations for additional costs incurred due to taxation policy changes, the success story continues.
+Getting compensation for solar developers for additional costs incurred due to taxation policy changes becoming hard to receive.

-Several taxation-related changes have qualified under Change-in-law (CIL) in the last few years, including safeguard duty on modules, GST rate hikes, and the most recent event of Basic Customs Duty (BCD).
+Several taxation-related changes have qualified under Change-in-law (CIL) in the last few years.
+Some are law for compensation for solar developers, safeguard duty on modules, GST rate hikes, and the most recent event of Basic Customs Duty (BCD).
 CIL provisions in power purchase agreements provide developers with the right to recover additional capital costs incurred due to government policy changes between bidding and commissioning.

 The safeguard duty was imposed on the modules for the first time in 2018, but industry sources say that most developers are still awaiting reimbursements in full.
 In many cases, the litigations are continuing.
 The story has been repeated in the case of GST hike.
 When it comes to seeking compensation for the 40% BCD imposition on modules, developers feel resigned to their fate.